Ceyx of Trachis

 In Greek mythology, Ceyx (/ˈsiːɪks/; Κήυξ) was a king of Trachis in Thessaly.

+Family

-He received Heracles, and Heracles's sons later fled to him.
-Some accounts make him Amphitryon's nephew, with Heracles building Trachis for him.
+In some accounts, Ceyx was Amphitryon's nephew, with Heracles building Trachis for him.
+He was the father of Hippasus, alternatively of Hylas and lastly, of Themistonoe, who married King Cycnus.
 Muller supposes that the marriage of Ceyx and his connection with Heracles were the subjects of ancient poems.